jundalisay/spblist/content/en/research/schumacher/pool-clearing/part-6.md

 - achieve balance in the Clearing Funds of the various nations, and
 - avoid long-term cumulative surpluses and long-term cumulative deficits.

-> *Superphysics Note: In Supereconomics, there is no International Clearing so no such control is needed.
-However, coordination and regular negotiations should be expected.
+{{< n n="In Supereconomics, there is no International Clearing so no such control is needed.
+However, coordination and regular negotiations should be expected. " >}}

 This would have far-reaching effects also on purely internal policies in the different countries.
 Internal monetary policies, for instance, exert a strong effect on external trade.
 A proposal to subject them to international control would appear wholly Utopian.
 Thus, each nation should be free to do internally whatever it pleases: